Lands of the Crown of Saint Stephen: Constitutional and legal framework

 Transleithania did not have its own flag.
 According to the Nagodba (art.
 62 and 63), in all joint Croatian and Hungarian affairs symbols of both Croatia and Hungary respectively had to be used.
 For instance, whenever the joint Hungarian-Croatian Parliament held a session, the Croatian flag and Hungarian flag were both hoisted on the parliament building in Budapest.
 In Vienna, in front of Schönbrunn Palace, a black and yellow flag was flown for Cisleithania, but both Croatian and Hungarian flags were flown for Transleithania.
 When in 1915 a new small official coat of arms of Austria-Hungary was released, composed of the Austrian and Hungarian coats-of-arms only, the Croatian government protested, since it was a breach of the Nagodba.
 Vienna responded quickly and included the Croatian coat of arms.

 The Nationalities Law enacted in 1868 defined Hungary as a single Hungarian nation comprising different nationalities whose members enjoyed equal rights in all areas except language.
 Although non-Hungarian languages could be used in local government, churches, and schools, Hungarian became the official language of the central government and universities.
 Many Hungarians thought the act too generous, while minority-group leaders rejected it as inadequate.
 Slovaks in northern Hungary, Romanians in Transylvania, and Serbs in Vojvodina all wanted more autonomy, and unrest followed the act's passage.
-The government took no further action concerning nationalities, and discontent fermented.
+The government took no further action concerning nationalities, and discontent about Magyarization fermented.

 Anti-Semitism appeared in Hungary early in the century as a result of fear of economic competition.
 In 1840 a partial emancipation of the Jews allowed them to live anywhere except certain depressed mining cities.
 The Jewish Emancipation Act of 1868 gave Jews equality before the law and effectively eliminated all bars to their participation in the economy; nevertheless, informal barriers kept Jews from careers in politics and public life.